stardust-ui/accessibility/CONTRIBUTING.md

 * Behaviors - framework independent, intended to add ARIA roles, ARIA attributes and keyboard handling on top of the components.
 In the future, behaviors development will move from the [Stardust react](https://github.com/stardust-ui/react) repo to [Stardust accessibility](https://github.com/stardust-ui/accessibility) repo.

 # Testing
 Every change needs to be tested for following use cases:

 - keyboard navigation (without screen reader)
 - screen reader narration when using virtual cursor navigation
 - screen reader narration when not using virtual cursor navigation

+## Test automation
+It is estimated that test automation can discover around 30% of accessibility issues.
+Components need to be unit-tested using [axe-core](https://www.deque.com/axe/).
+Using other test automation tools is also being considered.

-## Required client / screen reader combinations
+## Required client / screen reader combinations for manual tests
 - Windows/Chrome - JAWS
 - Windows/Edge - Narrator
 - Windows/Firefox - NVDA